Plants 101

 There are different types of pests out there and we’ll help you to identify which ones are in your plants and how to get rid of them.

-It’s a moment that every plant parent fears: seeing a bug on their houseplants.
-Whether it's under your plant's leaves or within the soil, don’t worry: bugs are part of the terriotry of plant ownership but they are treatable.
+It’s a moment that every plant parent fears: seeing a bug in their houseplants.
+Whether it's under your plant's leaves or within the soil, don’t worry: bugs are totally normal and treatable.

-There are a few different types of pests that affect houseplants, and we know that it can get confusing, so we’re breaking down how you can identify the most common types and how to treat them.
+There are a few different types of pests that affect houseplants, and we know that it can get confusing, so we’re breaking down how you can identify each type and sharing how you can treat them.

 1. Mealybugs

-Spot-treat visible mealybugs with a cotton swab or cotton pad dipped in alcohol, then spray all of the foliage down with neem oil or insecticidal soap.
+Spot-treat visible bugs with a cotton swab or cotton pad dipped in alcohol, then spray all of the foliage down with a neem oil solution or insecticidal soap.
 Examine your plants weekly for traces of reinfestation.

 For our in-depth recommendations on treating mealybugs, check out our mealybugs guide here.